The author is an ardent fan of the written word and shares reviews of some of the books she's read here!

 All the female counselors return to the scene of the crime, with Jobeth, once again, trying to bully them into lying.
-This reunites Lucas with the girl he never forgot, Bernadette, whose grown a pair since she was a teenager and stands up to Jobeth.
+This reunites Lucas with the girl he never forgot, Bernadette, who's grown a pair since she was a teenager and stands up to Jobeth.
 This is another turn in character when at first it seems Bernadette's youngest sister is the one who wants to tell the truth and stand up to Jobeth and by the time they arrive back at the camp she's all ready to cave to Jobeth and it's Bernadette who suddenly grows a pair and stands up to her.
 A way to make Bernadette look better?

 As it turns out the three disappearances of Elle, Monica and stable boy Dustin, aren't connected, at all.
 Dustin didn't see something that night that made someone kill him to silence him.
 A twist with Dustin I didn't buy either was him being a pedophile when the guy was interested in girls his own age.
 It just didn't ring true.
 And the whole side plot of Lucas threatening him to stay away from his younger sister wasn't even needed in the book as it added nothing to the story.
 Guess they needed something to show Lucas wasn't a total cad.

-In a lot of ways the story is effectively over when early on the killer is revealed and arrested.
+In a lot of ways, the story is effectively over when early on the killer is revealed and arrested.
 It's at this point you realize none of the disappearances were even connected.
-It's a bit of a let down.
+It's a bit of a letdown.
 As was all the girls getting a text saying, "YOU WILL PAY."

-When Sosi, whose pregnant, is the first to get the text, it made you wonder if the killer is going after pregnant girls.
+When Sosi, who is pregnant, is the first to get the text, it made you wonder if the killer is going after pregnant girls.
 Elle was pregnant when she got shoved off the cliff, everyone thought Monica was pregnant when she got attacked in the woods, and now Sosi returns pregnant and she gets a text, too.
 But when all the other girls get the same text that kills that idea.

 Up until the moment the only character that was repeatedly told "YOU WILL PAY" was Lucas.
 It could have been a good twist if this was all happening because he was such a callous horndog when he was a teenager.
 Now someone was trying to make him pay.

-There was quite a few red herrings that might have made the story better if they had gone with them instead of the way the story actually went.
+There were quite a few red herrings that might have made the story better if they had gone with them instead of the way the story actually went.
 Like Lucas' stepbrother, Ryan, who vowed Lucas would pay for stealing Elle from him.
 But that didn't go anywhere, unfortunately.